Moisés Sáenz: Early education

 As a member of a Protestant family, Sáenz was strongly influenced by the strong education tradition set by Protestant missionaries, starting in the late 1820s.
 Because each Protestant was expected to be able to read the Bible on his or her own, literacy was an essential skill.
 A major feature of this effort was the founding of schools, in both urban and rural areas, which allowed local children to gain access to a quality education that often would otherwise have been inaccessible.

 The majority of Sáenz's childhood education took place at the hands of Protestant missionaries.
 His elementary school years were spent in his hometown of Monterrey from 1896-1902.
 He them moved to the Coyoacán Preparatory School for Boys in Mexico City in 1903, where he remained until 1908.

 Higher education

 After graduating from Coyoacán at age 20, Sáenz obtained a teaching credential before moving to the United States to further his education in 1909.

 Once in the United States, Sáenz remained within the Protestant educational sphere.
-He attended Protestant-affiliated Washington and Jefferson College in Washington, Pennsylvania.
+He attended Protestant-affiliated Washington & Jefferson College in Washington, Pennsylvania.
 After graduating from Washington and Jefferson, Sáenz began his post-graduate studies across the Atlantic at the University of Paris before returning to the United States to pursue his doctorate at Columbia University.